 Webs has a very large selection of different weaving yarns (and other fiber tools), but some of their yarns tend to be just a little more expensive than the other stores.

-That being said, they may have something that the others don’t – so they are definitely worth a look!
+That being said, they may have something that the others do not – so they are definitely worth a look!
 Just like Yarn Barn they are organized by type of fiber art and they include a lot of useful information such as recommended warp sett and type of project.

 I have heard good things about Webs, so I would love to know your experience with them!